Tov-Vl/Code-Samples/README.md

 # Code-Samples-AgentRateImportService

-Code samples from the project AgentRateImportService I've worked on for the C#/.NET Backend Developer position.
+Code samples for the C#/.NET Backend Developer position from the project AgentRateImportService I've worked on.

 AgentRateImportService is a service for importing the rate of the mount engineers into the WFM (Workforce Management System).